CME and MOC Credit

 Claiming MOC

-After March 8, in person attendees will be given access to a question module that you must complete in order to claim up to 17 MOC points.
+In April, in-person attendees will be given access to a question module related to the sessions they have registered for.
+The question module must be completed in order to claim up to 13.5 credits.

 • All Crohn’s & Colitis Congress attendees will receive an email from AGA giving them access to the module.